Are you looking for fun listening activities for children to do at home or in the classroom?

 Change the middle sound: Say nut, now change the u to an e – net

-There are many other ways to break up sounds but these are a few ideas to start with.
+There are many ways to break up sounds, but these are a few ideas to begin with.

 14. Sing Action Rhymes